 Approval to conduct factoring business shall cease to be valid:

-1. At the request of the factoring company – on the day of rendering of the decision of the Ministry of Finance of the Republic of Serbia to adopt such request;
+- at the request of the factoring company – on the day of rendering of the decision of the Securities Commission to adopt such request;

 The provisions of the law governing the bankruptcy and liquidation of companies shall apply to the bankruptcy and liquidation of factoring companies.